chenjing999/PowerBI/Filtering.md

 Turn off the interactions with each of the three cards.

-Click the TV bar in the 'Budget Product Solid' visual.
+Click the 'TV and Videos' bar in the 'Budget Product Solid' visual.
 Amount in Budget card.
 (Answer: Budget: 17.17bn)